Newsletter

 Tammi Rossman-Benjamin

-Tammi Rossman-Benjamin is the director of AMCHA Initiative, a nonpartisan, nonprofit organization dedicated to combating antisemitism at colleges and universities in the United States.
-She was a faculty member at the University of California for 20 years.
+Tammi Rossman-Benjamin is co-founder and director of the AMCHA Initiative, a nonpartisan, nonprofit organization dedicated to combating antisemitism at colleges and universities in the United States.
+She served as a faculty member in Hebrew and Jewish Studies at the University of California, Santa Cruz, from 1996 to 2016.

 The American Association of University Professors’ reversal of its opposition to academic boycotts is a blow not just to Jewish students but to society.